pravega/pravega-operator/doc/external-access.md

 ```
 # Exposing Segmentstore Service on single IP address and Different ports

-For Exposing SegmentStoreservices on the same I/P address we will use MetalLB,
+For Exposing SegmentStoreservices on the same I/P address we will use MetalLB.
 MetalLB hooks into Kubernetes cluster, and provides a network load-balancer implementation.
 In short, it allows to create Kubernetes services of type “LoadBalancer” in clusters that don’t run on a cloud provider and thus cannot simply hook into paid products to provide load-balancers.

 By default, Services do not share an IP address, for providing same IP address to all the services we need to set the following configurations while creating the External Service:

-1) Provide annotation key as metallb.universe.tf/allow-shared-ip for all the services.
+1) Provide annotation key as **metallb.universe.tf/allow-shared-ip** for all the services.

 2) All the services which want to share the IP address need to have the same value for the above annotation, for example "shared-ss-ip".